Gib-G/Unity-platformer-workshop/README.md

 **The ESP board and the game use serial communication encapsulated by USB to exchange data (see the specs of the small communication protocol used [here](./Misc/communication-protocol.pdf)).
 The game is configured to communicate with the ESP through serial port 3.
 This can only be changed within the Unity editor.**

 **Make sure the circuit is correctly connected (via USB) to the computer running the game before playing level 3!**

+## On this branch

+The `/Card-reader/` directory contains the Arduino sketch for the ESP.